Is COBRA The Same Major Medical Insurance Carrier I Had?

 My COBRA notification says that I can continue using my Blue Cross insurance from work.
 I thought COBRA was it’s own plan.
 What’s the difference?

 COBRA is a federal law.
-It is not a government subsidy nor private insurance company.
+It is not a government subsidy or private insurance company.
 This law gives individuals the right to continue their Major Medical work insurance after job termination or changes in the immediate family.

-After your insurance stops the way COBRA works is you’ll receive a notice from the employer who sponsored the group health plan offering you to continue on the same plan you had.
+After your insurance stops, the way that COBRA works is you’ll receive a notice from the employer who sponsored the group health plan offering you to continue on the same plan you had.
 After you sign up for COBRA coverage and make your first premium payment, the insurance will restart at the point where it left off.

 What Are The ACA’s Requirement For A Qualified Health Plan?

 In order to be considered compliant with the Affordable Care Act, health plans must include ten specific types of benefits.
 These benefits include services in the following categories:

 - ambulatory patient services